solo-io/gloo-portal-idp-connect/docs/configuring-gloo-gateway.md

 In this RouteTable, notice the “apiProductId” in the Portal metadata which matches the name of one of our scopes (i.e. access/tracks-rest-api).
 This facilitates authorization using OPA as this will be available to the rules when they are evaluated.
 Note that this label is just an example and can be named anything.

 > **Note**: In order for the OPA policy to work, a dev portal must be enabled and an API Doc for the configured API Product must be generated.
-This is what triggers Gloo Platform to add the necessary context to allow the OPA policy to validate which API Product the request is targeting.
+This is what triggers Gloo Gateway to add the necessary context to allow the OPA policy to validate which API Product the request is targeting.

 We can now create a ConfigMap with our OPA policies to only grant access to API Products when the access token corresponds to permissions to access the ApiProductId.
 How to implement this policy differs depending on the IDP in use: